Azure/azure-devops-templates-iac/README.md

 - bicep: Every actions related to the deployment and management of Bicep resources.
 - tools: Every actions related to internal tools like sending a Teams notification or an email.

+The folders in the `jobs` are:

+- bicep: Actions related to the deployment and management of Bicep resources.

 The folder `example_use_cases` contain different examples demonstrating how to use the resusable definitions:

 - bicep-example-keyvault: Deploy a keyvault with a private endpoint using bicep on multiple environments dynamically and ensuring the quality of the code.